Facilitation as a key to success

 3. The power of non-verbal communication

-The use of body language, facial expressions and vocal variations helps to build a connection with the discussion partners and the audience.
+The use of body language, facial expressions and variations in tone of voice helps to build a connection with the other participants and the audience.

 An authentic demeanour builds trust and creates a positive atmosphere when presenters: